cinnData/MLearning/Examples/[MLE-07] Example - Fraud in credit card transactions.md

 * **Class overlap**.
 With only raw information about a transaction, distinguishing between a fraudulent and a genuine transaction is close to impossible.
 This is commonly addressed with feature engineering techniques, which add contextual information to raw payment information.

 * **Performance measures**.
-Standard measures for classification models, such as the **accuracy** or the **AUC ROC**, are not well suited for detection problems, due to class imbalance and the complex cost structure of fraud detection.
-It is often necessary to consider multiple measures to assess the overall performance of a fraud detection system.
-Despite its central role in the design of a fraud detection system, there is currently no consensus on the performance measures to be used.
+Standard metrics for classification models, such as the **accuracy** or the **AUC ROC**, are not well suited for detection problems, due to class imbalance and the complex cost structure of fraud detection.
+It is often necessary to consider multiple metrics to assess a fraud detection system.
+Despite its central role in the design of a fraud detection system, there is currently no consensus on the metrics to be used.

 * **Lack of public datasets**.
 For confidentiality reasons, real-world credit card transactions cannot be publicly shared.
 There exist a few publicly shared data sets, with limitations such as **obfuscated features** and short time scope.
 The scarcity of data sets for fraud detection is partly remedied with **simulated data**.